dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

   directory into the container.
 See the `Docker documentation <https://docs.docker.com/>`_ for more information.

-1. Log out of the ``smart-contract-cli`` container and any other open containers.
+1. Log out of the ``dgc-contract-cli`` container and any other open containers.

 #.
 Enter CTRL-c from the window where you originally ran ``docker-compose up``.